 Maintaining relationships with friends, family, people we work with, or boyfriends/girlfriends can be really tough at times, and make you stressed.
 This might be because you have different values or expectations from each other.

-To help manage the stress, talk to someone about what’s upsetting you.
+If the relationship still causes you stress, talk to someone about what’s upsetting you.
 Talking to someone you trust helps you to work out why you’re stressed out by the relationship and what you can do about it.

 It’s not usually possible to completely remove the stress from your life, but managing it is definitely possible and lets you get on with things. here’s some ideas for how to do that: